CS231n • Convolutional Neural Networks

 -

-A typical setup uses a \(2 \times 2\) filter with a stride of 2.
-This reduces both the width and height of the feature map by half, while maintaining depth.
+A common setup uses a \(2 \times 2\) filter with stride 2, which halves both the width and height of the input feature map.

 -

-The following figure shows how a max pooling operation with a \(2 \times 2\) filter and stride 2 works on a single depth slice of an input.
-From each \(2 \times 2\) block, the largest value is selected, resulting in a downsampled output.
-This simple yet powerful step helps networks focus on the strongest activations.
+The following figure shows a max pooling operation with a \(2 \times 2\) filter and stride 2 applied to a single depth slice.
+Each \(2 \times 2\) block reduces to its maximum value, producing a smaller but representative output.

-Other Types of Pooling
+Other Pooling Strategies

 -